 Jangchub and Verena Reid

-He studied Social Anthropology at the University of Auckland and Religious Studies at the University of Canterbury in his native New Zealand.
+Jangchub studied Social Anthropology at the University of Auckland and Religious Studies at the University of Canterbury in his native New Zealand.
 He was a member of the NZ Association of Counselors and principal director of a community therapy center in Christchurch.
-He was a consultant with the Department of Corrections, Department of Children, Young Persons and Families, and Family Court of New Zealand.
-He also worked with family therapy and helped start anti-domestic violence and parole programs.
+Jangchub was also a consultant with the Department of Corrections, Department of Children, Young Persons and Families, and Family Court of New Zealand.
+He has also worked in family therapy and helped start anti-domestic violence and parole programs.

-He received direct transmission from great masters, such as S.S. the XVI Karmapa, Sogyal Rinpoche, S.S.
+He received direct transmission from great masters, such as H.H. the XVI Karmapa, Sogyal Rinpoche, H.H.
 Sakya Trizin, Chobgye Trichen Rinpoche and Thich Nhat Hanh.

 He has many years experience in counselling, community programmes and body-centred therapies.
 Jangchub helped in the early developments of the Sphere Group in New Zealand and at the Wangapeka Study and Retreat Centre, including the early Summer Schools.
 In 1998 he was invited to be Resident Teacher at the Dharma Centre of Queenstown.
 He then lived in the Drome-Provencale area, S.E.
 France and helped to develop the Namgyal Gonpa community.